nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 ```

 ## Aerospike Database Source
-So just a quick recap on what we have done so far.
-We created a Kafka 3 node cluster in AWS using MSK with IAM.
+So just a quick recap on what you have done so far.
+You created a Kafka 3 node cluster in AWS using MSK with IAM Roles and IAM Permissions.
-We successfully created topics, produced and consumed messages using our IAM credentials.
+You then successfully created topics, produced and consumed messages using the IAM credentials created during the setup.

-The next stage of our journey is to install out Aerospike Database and insert some message.
+The next stage of your journey is to install the Aerospike Database and insert some messages.
 Set up
-our XDR ( Cross Data Centre Replication component ) to send data to the Kafka Source Connector.
-This will
+a simple XDR (Cross Data Centre Replication) component to send data from the Aerospike Database to
-in turn send the messages to MSK.
+the Aerospike Kafka Source Connector.
+This will in turn send the messages to AWS MSK.

-Create the Aerospike Database as follows by firstly creating a new ec2 instance.
+### Create the Aerospike Database.

+Start by creating a new ec2 instance.

-- Recommend using Linux Centos
+- For this demo you can use Linux Centos 8
   - Rocky 8 AMI: ami-043ceee68871e0bb5 ( us-east-1 )